 Social and Behavioral Sciences

-The Division of Social and Behavioral Sciences (SBS) offers programs that explore a wide range of human issues, from exploring the distant past to examining the reasons behind current human behavior.
+Social and Behavioral Sciences, in the School of Arts & Sciences, (SBS) offers programs that explore a wide range of human issues, from exploring the distant past to examining the reasons behind current human behavior.
 Students will work closely with faculty members on research, special projects, and service learning, taking what is learned in the classroom and applying it to the real world.

 Social & Behavioral Sciences